Reviews You Can Rely On

 Credit: Ryan Huetter

 Looking for more expert hiking reviews?
-We have tested dozens of hiking essentials, from trekking poles and GPS watches to the best men's flip flops for relaxing when you get to camp.
+We have tested dozens of hiking essentials, from trekking poles and GPS watches to men's flip flops for relaxing when you get to camp.

 Ryan Huetter and Ben Applebaum-Bauch